OHDSI/TheBookOfOhdsi/DataQuality.md

 The chapter has so far focused on general DQ checks.
 Such checks should be executed prior to using the data for research.
 Since these checks are done regardless of the research question we recommend performing study-specific DQ assessments.

 Some of these assessments can take the form of DQ rules that are specifically relevant for the study.
-For example, we may want to impose a rule that at least 90% of the records for our exposure of interest specifies the length of exposure.
+For example, we may want to impose a rule that at least 90% of the records for our exposure of interest specify the length of exposure.

 A standard assessment is to review the concepts that are most relevant for the study in ACHILLES, for example those specified in the study cohort definitions.
 Sudden changes over time in the rate with which a code is observed may hint at DQ problems.
 Some examples will be discussed later in this chapter.